Autism Spectrum Disorder, Pediatric

 -

-There is no cure for this condition, but treatment can make symptoms less severe.
-It is best to start treatment before age 3.
+There is no cure for ASD.
+Treatment can make symptoms less severe.

 -

-Get help right away if your child's symptoms are getting worse or are not responding to treatment.
+Get help right away if your child's symptoms get worse or do not respond to treatment.

 This information is not intended to replace advice given to you by your health care provider.
 Make sure you discuss any questions you have with your health care provider.